A Complete Guide to the CSS Profile for College

 Eligibility requirements for a CSS Profile fee waiver are as follows:

-- Your parents live in the U.S. AND
+- You and your family live in the U.S.

-- You are an orphan or ward of the court and younger than 24 years old
+- You are an orphan or ward of the court under the age of 24

 When Is the CSS Profile Due?

-The CSS Profile opens each year on October 1 — the same day the FAFSA window opens.
-Due dates, however, can vary depending on the institution.
-Many colleges require applicants to submit their CSS Profile by the general application deadline, though the College Board recommends turning it in at least two weeks prior to this date.
+The CSS Profile opens each year on October 1 — the same day the FAFSA opens.
+Due dates, however, vary depending on the institution.
+Many colleges require applicants to submit their profiles by the general application deadline.
+The College Board recommends turning in your CSS Profile at least two weeks prior to your earliest college application deadline.

-Ultimately, you'll need to check with each school to figure out submission deadlines.
-As with any important document, the earlier you get it done, the better.
+Ultimately, you'll need to check with each school you're applying to.
+As with any important document, the earlier you get this profile done, the better.

-Remember that the CSS Profile takes quite a long time to fill out, so give yourself at least a few weeks, if not months, to gather all of the documentation needed to complete it.
+Remember that the CSS Profile can take a long time to fill out, so give yourself at least a few weeks, if not months, to gather all the documentation needed to complete it.